 Associate Head of School for Crime, Policing and Investigation

-I have over 24 years’ combined experience in the fields of policing and higher education.
-I am a former Police Sergeant, having served for 16 years as a police officer in Bedfordshire Police and Durham Constabulary, and I am now the Associate Head of School for Crime, Policing and Investigation at the University of Sunderland.
+I have over 25 years of combined experience in the fields of policing and higher education.
+I am a former police officer having served for 16 years in Bedfordshire Police and Durham Constabulary.
+I am now the Associate Head of School for Crime, Policing and Investigation in the School of Social Sciences here at the University of Sunderland.

-Before leaving Durham Constabulary in 2015 to undertake my doctoral study, I had served in predominantly frontline roles, at the rank of sergeant, for 10 years.
-My roles involved managing police officers and emergency responses to policing incidents, criminal investigations, and the management of suspects, witnesses, and victims.
+Before leaving policing in 2015 to undertake my doctoral study, I had predominantly served in uniform and detective frontline roles, serving as a sergeant for 10 years.
+My roles involved leading and managing police officers and staff, the response to policing incidents, criminal investigations, and the management of suspects, witnesses, and victims.

-I also have a proven track record of excellent teaching in higher education and have broad teaching experience in teaching design and delivery, across the policing disciplines and PEQF curriculum area.
+As an academic in HE within the field of policing, I have broad teaching experience in teaching design and delivery across the policing disciplines and the PEQF curriculum area.
 While at Teesside University (2017–2021), I played a role in the design and delivery of Cleveland Police’s PCDA programme.
 I designed and delivered content material for the College of Policing’s Direct Entry Inspector and Superintendent Programme and have held module and programme lead responsibilities for a range of policing modules at both the University of Sunderland as a Senior Lecturer, and Teesside University as a Lecturer, on undergraduate and postgraduate policing courses.

-I have experience leading on evidence-based practice, and specifically have module lead, design, and delivery responsibilities for Evidence-Based Policing, Problem-Oriented Policing, and Problem-Solving, Research Methods for Policing, alongside Decision Making and Discretion, aligned to the PEQF curriculum.
-As a higher education practitioner, I have a Postgraduate Certificate in Teaching and Learning in Higher Education and I'm a Fellow of the Higher Education Academy (FHEA).
+At Sunderland, I lead on Evidence-Based Policing, and specifically have module lead, design, and delivery responsibilities for Evidence-Based Policing, Problem-Oriented Policing and Problem-Solving and Research Methods for Policing, aligned to the PEQF curriculum.
+I have a Postgraduate Certificate in Teaching and Learning in Higher Education, and I am a Fellow of the Higher Education Academy (FHEA).

-As an undergraduate, I was awarded a first-class honours degree in Civil Engineering (BSc) from Nottingham Trent University in 1999, and as a postgraduate, I was awarded an MSc in Counter Corruption and Counter Fraud Studies from the University of Portsmouth in 2013.
+As an undergraduate, I was awarded a BSc (Hons) in Civil Engineering (1st class) from Nottingham Trent University in 1999.
+As a postgraduate, I was awarded an MSc in Counter Corruption and Counter Fraud Studies from the University of Portsmouth in 2013.
 I also have a PhD from Northumbria University, awarded in 2022.
-My doctoral study explored the receptivity of frontline constables and sergeants to research and evidence-based policing (EBP) across four police forces in England.
+My doctoral study explored the receptivity of frontline constables and sergeants to research and Evidence-Based Policing (EBP) across four police forces in England.

 Teaching and supervision